-To view the details of a file, click its filename or right-click it and select Detail.
-File details include filename, file size, modification time, access permission, storage class, ETag, headers, specified domain name, object location, and an option to create a temporary object URL.
+To view the details of a file, tap its filename or right-click it and select Detail.
+File details include filename, file size, modification time, access permission, storage class, ETag, headers, endpoint, object location, and an option to create a temporary object URL.